Start Up visa

 What is a Start Up visa?

-The Start Up visa is a new immigration category which allows people with genuine and credible business ideas and entrepreneurial skills to stay in the UK to develop their business under the supervision of their UK academic institution or business as an authorised body.
+The Start Up visa is a new immigration category which allows people with an innovative, scalable and viable business to stay in the UK to develop their business under the supervision of their UK academic institution or business as an authorised body.
 Endorsing institutions must be on an approved list maintained by UKVI.

 London Met is an endorsing body for the Start Up visa and will offer letters of endorsement to our recent graduates if they meet the required criteria.
 The Start Up visa can be applied for once and allows stay in the UK to develop your business for two years.
 Applicants can be looking to establish a business on their own or as part of an entrepreneurial team.

 How do I apply for the visa?